World Scrabble Championship: History

 In 2014 the Scrabble Champions Tournament continued in London, but it became an open event, with all players invited to compete.
 A quarter-final stage was added, meaning that the top 8 progressed to the knockout stages.
 Craig Beevers won the event, making him the first British World Scrabble Champion since Mark Nyman in 1993.

-In 2015, following cancellation of the SCT, Mattel and MSI agreed to allow WESPA to organize their own traditional unofficial World Championship, branded the WESPA Championship (WESPAC).
+In 2015, following cancellation of the SCT, Mattel and MSI agreed to allow WESPA to organize the 2015 WESPA Championship (WESPAC).
 It was held in Perth, Australia and followed the invitational format of pre-MSI WSC events.
 130 players qualified to play.
 Wellington Jighere of Nigeria emerged as WESPA Champion after beating Lewis Mackay 4–0 in the final.

-In 2016, the tournament was renamed the "MSI World Championships" and was split into two divisions based on players' rankings.
+In 2016, the tournament was split into two divisions based on players' rankings.
 MSI also hosted world championships in other languages, including French, German, Spanish and Catalan, alongside the French Duplicate Championship.

-The 2017 MSI World Championships were to be held in Doha, Qatar in August 2017, but on 13 June it was announced that the tournament was to be relocated to Nottingham, United Kingdom.
-It followed the same format as the 2016 event.
+The 2017 MSI World Championships followed the same format as the 2016 event.
 This was won by Australian David Eldar.
-The second WESPA Championships (first held in 2015) were held in Nairobi, Kenya in November and were won by Akshay Bhandarkar.

-The 2018 event, renamed again the Mattel World Scrabble Championships, was organised by Mindsports Academy.
+The 2018 World Scrabble Championship was organised by Mindsports Academy.
 The main event was held in Torquay, Devon, but the best-of-5 final was held in London to celebrate the game's 70th anniversary.
-The event was won by Nigel Richards, who went on to defend his title (and win his fifth championship) the following year against David Eldar at the Riviera International Centre in Torquay.
+The event was won by Nigel Richards.

+In 2019 Nigel Richards went on to defend his title (and win his fifth championship) against David Eldar at the Riviera International Centre in Torquay.

+After 2019, unofficial world championships are held at WESPAC because WESPA has been denied permission from Mattel and/or Hasbro to be called an official world championship.

 List of finals

+From 1993 to 2023, New Zealand, represented by Nigel Richards with his 5 victories, is the most successful country participating in the World Scrabble Championship.
+This accounts for 27.8% of the total wins.
+Canada has 4 victories.
+The United States of America and England each secured 3 victories, placing them in third place.